 Effects of COVID-19 on the Job Openings and Labor Turnover Survey

 The Job Openings and Labor Turnover Survey (JOLTS) provides estimates of job openings, hires, and separations that serve as demand-side indicators at the national level.
-The JOLTS national estimates scheduled to be published on April 7 will be for the month of February 2020.
-March 2020 JOLTS estimates, scheduled to be published on May 15, will cover the period during which the COVID-19 national emergency was declared (March 13, 2020.)

 - How are people who are absent from their jobs counted by JOLTS?
 The reference period of the Job Openings and Labor Turnover Survey (JOLTS) is the pay period that includes the 12th of the month for employment, the last business day of the month for job openings, and the entire calendar month for hires and separations.
 Although BLS does not estimate employment in the JOLTS program, BLS does collect employment during the collection process to validate reported job openings, hires, and separations.
 Also, those employees who are not actually separated are not counted as separations by JOLTS.